 This limit ensures that even the most powerful hits on the plate during youth matches are not too dangerous or risky for the players.
 Any bats that do not meet the 1.20 BPF certification are considered illegal at the youth softball and baseball levels and prevented from use in either category.

 The price range for both the youth baseball and softball bats varies considerably.
-In general, if you are looking for good youth softball bats, you may have to pay somewhere around $100 to $300.
+In general, if you are looking for good youth softball bats.
 The alloy bats cost less whereas composite bats cost significantly more.

 Like the youth softball bats, baseball bats come constructed from wood, aluminium alloy and composite materials.
 The composite bats cost more and deliver a more powerful performance on the plate.